Sauptik23/InsightsAI/README.md

 ## Acknowledgments

 - This project was inspired by the need to organize unstructured text data efficiently.
-- Special thanks to contributors and the open-source community for their valuable insights and support.
+- Special thanks to contributors and Professor Sumit Anand for his guidance.